ANATOMY OVERVIEW OF THE ANKLE

 The ankle is made up of three (3) bones: the tibia (shinbone), fibula (the smaller of the two bones in the lower leg) and talus (a bone that sits above the heel bone).
-Ligaments surrounding the ankle joint and all of the ankle bones bind the ankle to the foot.
+Ligaments surrounding the joint and all of the bones bind the ankle to the foot.
 Walking, running and jumping are supported by the Achilles tendon, the largest tendon in the human body that connects the calf muscles to the heel bone and can withstand great stress.

 INJURIES TO THE ANKLE

 While arthritis can take many forms, osteoarthritis (“wear-and-tear”) can cause inflammation of one or more of the joints in the ankle.
 Left untreated the joints can lose their normal shape and lead to more pain and further limitations.
 Rheumatoid arthritis and post-traumatic arthritis also are types of arthritis that can affect the ankle.

 An ankle joint fracture can occur in any of the three bones (more typically the bones in the lower leg) when the ankle is twisted, rolled or impacted by a trip or fall.

 Ankle sprains are common in people of all ages and occur when one of the ligaments is damaged.
 The ligaments on the outside are more often sprained from an accidental twist or turn of the foot.
 Sprains are usually minor and can be treated with the R.I.C.E. (rest, ice, compression, elevation) protocol.
 A high ankle sprain involves an injured ligament that joins the two lower leg bones and may take longer to heal.

 Achilles tendinitis – an inflammation of the tendon usually caused by overuse

 Shin splints – When the muscles, tendons and bone tissue around the shin bone become inflamed and painful